 So, you see your peers traveling to amazing places and using hashtags like #hosted or #sponsored on their social posts and want to know, “how can I get invited on a trip like that?”
 Looks glamorous, doesn’t it?
 Jet-setting around the world and posting pictures of all your delicious adventures?

 What you’re likely seeing is a group of media, bloggers, or influencers on a press trip.

 I remember my first experience with one.
 I was actually an intern at a tourism board (waaaaaay before I started blogging), and we hosted a group of international media for a week showing them the best of our city.
 It seemed like a paid vacation and I thought, “that has got to be the best job in the world!”
 Fast forward a decade or two, and I’ve now been blogging for over 10 years and have traveled on over 60 press trips and paid campaigns.

 So, you want the inside scoop?
 I have some tips for you below as well as a behind-the-scenes peek into press trips, what can be expected during such a trip, and how to get invited on one.
-You can also download our FREE printable checklist of pro-tips on how to get noticed by travel brands to keep as a reminder.

 What Is A Press Trip?

 First, what exactly is a press trip?
 A press trip is when a group of traditional media, bloggers, or influencers are invited by a tourism board or travel brand to go on a trip for media coverage.
 Sometimes, a press trip is also called a FAM trip (short for familiarization) since you’re getting “familiar” with the product or destination.
 And every now and then you might even find travel agents invited on a trip too, as they are getting familiar with a product they’re going to sell.